rudymatela/fitspec/README.md

 Installing FitSpec
 ------------------

-To install the latest FitSpec version from Hackage, just:
+To install the [latest FitSpec version from Hackage], just:

     $ cabal install fitspec